sourcebots/docs/content/kit/pi/update-file.md

 ## Using the update file

-1. Put the `update.tar.xz` file on a USB drive.
+1. Put the `update.tar.xz` file on a USB drive
-2. Connect the USB drive to your robot.
+2. Connect the USB drive to your robot
 3. Turn on your robot

 After the update is completed, the Pi will reboot.
 If you have a `main.py` file on the USB as well, this will now execute, because the `update.tar.xz` file is deleted when the update begins.